 Our Nominating and Corporate Governance Committee currently consists of Mr. Brewer (Chair) and Ms. Williams.
-In February 2022, Mr. Perlmutter left this committee.
-In September 2022, Mr. Crocker left this committee and Mr. Brewer and Ms. Williams joined and Mr. Brewer became chairman.
 The Nominating and Corporate Governance Committee is responsible for seeking, considering and recommending to the Board qualified candidates to fill vacancies on the Board and for election as trustees and recommending a slate of nominees for election as trustees at the Annual Meeting.
 It also periodically prepares and submits to the Board for adoption the committee's selection criteria for trustee nominees.
 The Nominating and Corporate Governance Committee evaluates any candidate's qualifications to serve as a member of the Board based on various criteria, including a nominee's experience, skills, accomplishments, background, age, gender and all self-identified diversity characteristics including without limitation gender, race, ethnicity, disability and sexual orientation, and then reviews those qualifications in the context of the current composition of the Board and the evolving needs of our business.
-Throughout 2021, the Nominating and Corporate Governance Committee provided oversight for all environmental, social and corporate governance matters before the Company but ceded responsibility for environmental and social responsibility matters to the ESG Committee upon its formation in February 2022.